 - Managers carry out their superior’s directives.
-Managers are usually subordinated to someone in an executive position.
+Managers are usually subordinate to someone in an executive position.
 They are in charge of ensuring that team members follow these directives.

 - Leaders consider the company’s best interests.
-Along with considering the company’s needs, strong leaders should consider their employees’ well-being.
+Strong leaders should consider the company’s needs and their employees’ well-being.
 They establish objectives that benefit both the firm and the individuals.

 - Managers keep track of progress.
 Managers employ tools to track and assess their team’s progress—the habit of checking in on team members’ performance and providing helpful comments frequently.

 - Leaders are catalysts for development and innovation.
 An effective leader inspires others to be their most professional selves.
-They strive to assist others in overcoming obstacles at work and figuring out solutions to difficulties, and they are often inspirational.
+They strive to assist others in overcoming obstacles at work and finding solutions to difficulties, and they are often inspirational.

-Building a genuine leader-manager connection will also impact the new or promoted manager’s integration into the job, which will affect his desire to stay.
+Building a genuine leader-manager connection will also impact the new or promoted manager’s integration into the job, affecting his desire to stay.

 Regrettably, this is not a typical occurrence.

-Around 60% of respondents said it took them more than six months to integrate into their new positions completely.
+Around 60% of respondents said it took them more than six months to completely integrate into their new positions.
 That is a significant loss in production.